urbanalloy/threeoaks/trunk/ScreenSavers/Flurry/Doc/ReadMe.txt

 Flurry for Windows
-ported by Matt Ginzton, matt@maddogsw.com modified by Julien Templier, littleboy22 at gmail dot com
+Ported by Matt Ginzton, matt@maddogsw.com
+Updated by Julien Templier, littleboy22 at gmail dot com
 ---------------------------------------------------------------------------

 ***************************************************************************